-Evelyn Rangel has joined the UC Hastings Center for Racial and Economic Justice (CREJ) as its inaugural Visiting Assistant Professor.
+Evelyn Rangel-Medina has joined the UC Law SF Center for Racial and Economic Justice (CREJ) as its inaugural Visiting Assistant Professor.
 Her July 1 appointment marks an important expansion for CREJ, led by professors Alina Ball and Shauna Marshall.

 “My interests are a delightful match for what CREJ stands for and its long-term goals, including training prospective lawyers and scholars on intersectional justice,” Rangel said.
 “I want to make sure that first-generation students have equity embedded in the way they experience their legal education.”

 Part of that includes introducing content into the broader UC Law SF curriculum that helps students understand how laws designed by a historically white majority affect people of color and other minoritized groups.
 “Recognizing that, how can we shift our approach and have a more functional and effective legal system?
 Those are the questions I love to tackle,” she said.

 “The college is really excited to bring new voices and perspectives into our classrooms,” said Academic Dean Morris Ratner.
 “Evelyn’s experience advocating with and for immigrant communities, people of color, and gender justice organizations gives her a basis not only to teach law but to give it a social justice framing our students are eager to learn.”

 Her passion for equity runs deep.
 “My mom was undocumented, working as a housekeeper and nanny for decades.
 Experiencing the world through her eyes shaped my conviction that our legal systems can do better,” she said.
 “It is the responsibility of lawyers to think of ways to protect those most vulnerable among us.”